Old Time Christmas In Jamaica

 We had that too!
-And my uncles and bigger cousins can probably relate to that more, during my growing up though I notice that my grandparents trended toward what we called, the 'Bog Fowl' rather than fatting up the chicken at home.
+And my uncles and bigger cousins can probably relate to that more, during my growing up though I noticed that my grandparents trended toward what we called, the 'Bog Fowl' rather than fatting up the chicken at home.

 Those are the older layers that are sold by the big chicken farmers in Bog (an adjoining community).

-I remember us getting up in the wee hours of the morning and walking miles to Bog (yeah the community is actually called Bog) to buy the chickens - you should see me with my town, one under each of my arms!
+I remember us getting up in the wee hours of the morning and walking miles to Bog to buy the chickens - you should see me with my town, one under each of my arms!